-Give direct, honest feedback.
-Most mentees are going to desire clear and frequent feedback.
-The best mentors are transparent, authentic, and engage in direct communication.
-Mentees will be looking for either positive feedback or practical advice that they can apply immediately.
-Ask your mentee what kind of feedback he or she wants; give them the opportunity to share their preferred communication style and gauge how willing they are to hear direct, potentially critical, feedback.
+Giving feedback.
+Most mentees desire clear and constructive feedback.
+The best mentors focus on their communication skills.
+Ask your mentee what kind of feedback they want and their preferred communication style.
+Try to gauge how willing they are to hear direct, potentially critical, feedback.

-Advisor: Sharing your story with your mentee and reflecting on what you could have done differently or what advice you wish you would have been given are important parts of the mentorship process.
-Sharing your knowledge or tips and tricks of the trade you have learned along the way will be extremely helpful to your mentee.
+Advisor.
+Sharing your story and reflecting on what you could have done differently are important parts of the mentorship process.
+Sharing advice you wish you had received can be extremely helpful to your mentees.